EveryoneDestroysTheWorld/design/mechanics/rounds.md

   <tbody>
     <tr>
       <td>Turf War</td>
       <td>Destroy as much terrain as possible.
-Custom weapons allowed, but the player must find the materials required for them.
-The player or team that destroys the most wins the game.</td>
+The player or team that destroys the most wins the game.
+Custom weapons allowed, but the player must find the materials required for them.</td>
       <td>v1.0.0</td>
     </tr>
     <tr>